 For more technical information, please download Leica's A60 Brochure by clicking here.

-Note: the Optional .63x and .75x Objective lenses were not originally designed for the A60 series microscope, and as a result, with the lens total focusing range is reduced to approximately 5:1 with the reduction at the high end of the zoom.
+Note: the Optional .5x, .63x, .75x Objective lenses were not originally designed for the A60 series microscope, and as a result, with the lens total focusing range is reduced to approximately 5:1 with the reduction at the high end of the zoom.
 Even with this reduction, the added working distance and focal area make this an excellent option for this microscope.
+For a full zoom range, you can add an optional Leica A60 Objective Lens Adapter.

 Posted by Scott on 23rd Mar 2013